hashicorp/azure-pipelines-extension-terraform/README.md

-# A Terraform CLI Extension for Azure DevOps
+# Azure Pipelines Extension for Terraform

 This repository contains the source for an Azure Pipelines extension that provides Tasks to easily install and use Terraform.